ansible/awx/INSTALL.md

 For more detail on how resource requests are formed see: [https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)

-### Pre-build steps
+### Pre-install steps

-Before starting the build process, review the [inventory](./installer/inventory) file, and uncomment and provide values for the following variables found in the `[all:vars]` section uncommenting when necessary.
+Before starting the install process, review the [inventory](./installer/inventory) file, and uncomment and provide values for the following variables found in the `[all:vars]` section uncommenting when necessary.
 Make sure the openshift and standalone docker sections are commented out:

 *kubernetes_context*